johnlimxy/kalasag/README.md

 # kalasag
 BPI Kalasag: A Digital Shield for Senior Financial Wellness

+# Create a .gitignore file
+.gitignore
+# Add this as the content:
+.*
+node_modules

 # Setting up the Frontend
 # 1. Go to your React project folder
 cd frontend